 Dare to be different.
 We believe the risk is worth the reward.

 Our 7th step in the hierarchy of needs for health is establishing your health baseline for your body, genetics, microbiome and environment.
 You want to know your starting point so you can measure improvement and compare yourself to others.
 You want to know your current weaknesses and vulnerabilities so you can be proactive in caring for them.
 Fortunately, there are companies which provide good assessments and the cost is affordable.

-Our 8th step is setting up continuous health and sleep monitoring.
+Our 8th step is setting up continuous health monitoring devices combined with consistent quality sleep.
 Wearable devices providing daily feedback allows you to see and measure the impact of your choices.

 Discussions with health behavior experts like Cheryl Morrison-Deutsch from corporate wellness provider, Zillion, revealed that the most important factor in being able to change is getting consistent, sufficient, quality sleep.
 Without proper sleep, people follow their daily patterns or indulge in unhealthy activities which make them temporarily feel good.

 There are plenty of good, affordable personal monitoring devices in the market and they are improving rapidly to provide detailed data.